-Direct mail is a personal medium.
+Make a Point: Direct mail is a personal medium.
 It comes straight to homes and offices — private spaces — where it then builds connections with intended audiences.
 The very nature of direct mail lays the groundwork of how direct mail should be treated.
 If direct mail campaigns are not getting the desired results it is because the issue of ‘personal’ is not being adequately addressed.
 This is where a strategy for copywriting direct mail pays off.

 The primary purpose of direct mail is to increase awareness, distribute offerings, connect with customers, conduct research, and reach a significant number of households and offices.
 Direct mail also offers organizations a limited opportunity to track the success of their campaigns by measuring the number of replies.
 For this reason alone it’s worthwhile investing in copywriting direct mail instead of simple creating content.

 The opportunity to track is limited because many households and offices that have received the information may not contact the organization directly, but would have passed on the information to someone else they deemed would benefit from the campaign’s offering.
 Then of course there is the significant majority of direct mailers that end up in the trash.
 Again this phenomenon, from box to bin, is the result of a poor approach to direct mail.
-Most direct mailers are covered with information in every form of type and color imaginable.
+Most direct mailers are covered with information in every form of type and colour imaginable.